engineyard/ey-cookbooks-stable-v5/cookbooks/redis/README.md

 Since this is an optional recipe, it should be installed by simply including it via a `depends` in your `ey-custom/metadata.rb` file and an `include_recipe` in the appropriate hook file.
 For more details on optional recipes see the [redis example].
 (Yes, how convenient that the example is for the exact recipe you wanted)

-This recipe will only activate on instances containing the name `redis`.
+This recipe will only activate on instances with the exact name `redis`.

 ## Design